mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - **Claude (Anthropic)**: Natively supports MCP in some enterprise environments.
 It is the model most aligned with the protocol.
 - **GPT-4**: Does not directly support MCP, but can be adapted via tool use if the client implements the protocol.
-- **Open-source models (Mistral, LLaMA, etc.)**: Can work with MCP as long as they receive the necessary structured context through prompt engineering or tool-use methods like ReAct.
+- **Open source models (Mistral, LLaMA, etc.)**: Can work with MCP as long as they receive the necessary structured context through prompt engineering or tool use methods like ReAct.

 ### 8.4 Complementary Tools